 When Placido showed up to get his money, I of course didn’t mention the note.
-He accepted the cash in sealed envelope and pocketed it without counting it: I had to urge him to count it.
+He accepted the cash in sealed envelope and pocketed it without counting it: I had to urge him to count it, to make sure it’s right.
 He stayed for an hour, solamente para platicar.
 (Of Trump and immigration troubles, etc, Y sus hijos que no tienen papeles.)
-He may sometimes drink himself into oblivion, but – at age forty or so – did a much more thorough and far-reaching job clearing weeds than I ever do.
+He may sometimes drink himself into oblivion, but – at age forty or so – did a much more thorough and scrupulous job clearing weeds than I ever do.

 * * * *